 - Guest Room functionality

-What do people look for in workspace collaboration tools?
+What do people look for in work communication tools?

 Several weeks ago, we had surveyed what people looked for in team chat apps.
 The results were surprising.
 Below is a chart of what people look for in the current team chat industry.